Making Connections Between Courses and Programs of Study

 Assessing Certificate, Major, and Pathway SLOs

 There are three main ways to assess a certificate, major, or pathway.
 The department, discipline, or representatives of a Pathway program chooses the most appropriate method.
-These SLO assessment reports will be entered into the SharePoint SLO Site just as course assessments are.

 - Capstone course.
 Many CTE certificates and majors have a culminating course that requires students to demonstrate the highest levels of skill and concept application.
 The SLOs of a capstone course are often the same or very similar to the certificate or major SLOs.
 Therefore, when the course is assessed, the program is essentially assessed as well.
 More specifically, a capstone course may include a final project, an extensive research paper, a portfolio, performance, or other assignment that reflects all or most of the SLOs students are expected to achieve to earn the certificate or complete the major.
 This comprehensive assignment could be used to assess both the course and the certificate or major.
-A discipline using this method would create a separate SLO assessment form in SharePoint to represent the assessment of the certificate or major.

 An example of a capstone course approach for assessing a major and certificate is available through the link below.
 The Diet Technician major/certificate program used a portfolio to assess student achievement in the culminating class and the program itself.

-Diet Technician Certificate/Major SLO Assessment
+Diet Technician Certificate/Major SLO Assessment (PDF)

 - External assessments.
 For a number of CTE certificates and majors, such as those in the Health Sciences and Public Safety, students who complete the certificate program must also pass a licensing exam or other test by an external agency.
 The SLOs of the program usually reflect those tested, so departments that receive reports of student scores may use the results of the exams to represent their studentsâ€™ achievement of the SLOs.
 The SLO report would summarize results and, to the degree indicated by the scores, areas the program might develop to improve or enhance student achievement.